trungtt1981/erc20capped-custom-mint/README.md

 to the amount of tokens they hold at the blocktime that the mint occurs.
 This function can be callable externally.

+2 functions are provided to do the job:

+- `function customMintAll()`: subject to gas limit by the for-loop and thus can be reverted

+- `function customMintFromTo(uint256 fromIndex_, uint256 toIndex_)`: to avoid gas limit, we pass in the controlled "fromIndex" and "toIndex" of the token holder list

 ## Installation

 `yarn`